 If this is your baby’s first Halloween, you’re probably thinking there’s not much you can do.

 You’re forgetting Halloween crafts for babies!
-Below are our suggestions for fun things to do with Baby this Halloween.
+Below are our suggestions for fun things to do with your baby this Halloween.
 Even the littlest ones can have some fun, right?

 Four cute and simple Halloween crafts for babies:

 Your baby may not be walking yet, but they can probably grip the handles of an empty milk jug.
 Why not make some cute, ghostly milk jugs?

 Save up your empty milk jugs, clean them out, and take all the wrappers off.
 Then, draw some sweet, ghostly faces on them (scary faces can wait until the baby’s a bit older).

 If your baby’s already sitting up or crawling, drop some glow sticks in the jugs, turn down the lights, and let your little one play with 3-4 of them.
 Baby can toss them around, bang them together, and do whatever they can think of!
 You’ll be amazed at the games they can come up with on their own.

 If your baby’s just a few months old, you can use smaller bottles (try mini-water bottles) that she can hold and shake.
 Just skip the glow sticks and throw in a few beads or beans (and seal it up tight!) to make Halloween baby rattles.

 Babies under one probably can’t take part in activities that require running or even walking so why not create a forest in your backyard for them?
 Nothing says Halloween like a forest.
 Collect a few leaves from your garden and make a little play space.
 Try to get different textures and shapes.
 Then add some sticks and twigs and mini-pumpkins to decorate your mini-forest.
 You can even get a few toy animals to hide for your baby to find!
 This Halloween baby activity is not only fun – it’ll stimulate your baby’s motor and sensory systems!